Wednesday 9th May; 11:45 (for a 12:00 start) – 14:00; 11 Tufton Street, London, SW1P 3QB

 Wednesday 28th March 2018; 09:15 (for 09:45) – 11:45; Level 3 Function Room, Royal Festival Hall, Southbank Centre, Belvedere Road, London, SE1 8XX

-This event will see the launch of 'The Impact of Deprivation on Demographic Inequalities in Adults’, a new report published by ILC-UK and Cass Business School.
+This event has seen the launch of 'The Impact of Deprivation on Demographic Inequalities in Adults’, the latest report published by ILC-UK and Cass Business School.

 The report examines the correlation between a range of demographic measures including the modal age at death, life expectancy, lifespan variation and mortality with deprivation as measured by the 2015 Index of Multiple Deprivation.

-During the event, report co-author Professor Les Mayhew Professor of Statistics, Cass Business School, will present on the emerging patterns of inequalities and life expectancy and discuss their wider implications for social and economic policy.
+During the event, report co-author Professor Les Mayhew Professor of Statistics, Cass Business School, presented the emerging patterns of inequalities and life expectancy and discussed their wider implications for social and economic policy.

 Wednesday, 22nd February 2017; 10:00 (for 10:30) – 12:30, Cass Business School, 106 Bunhill Row, London EC1Y 8TZ